RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 If you have already deployed the _inventory_ and _catalog_ microservices from Module 1, you can skip this step!

-If you haven't done Module 1 or Module 2 today, you should deploy the application by executing the following shell script in CodeReady Workspaces Terminal:
+If you haven't done Module 1 or Module 2 today, **or you didn't quite complete them**, you should deploy the coolstore application and microservices by executing the following shell scripts in CodeReady Workspaces Terminal:

 > Replace `userXX` with your username before running these commands: